stipe2112/AltimaJobTask/README.txt

-Running application is simple, default input file is located in src/main/resources and its location is hardcoded in static final string in line 17.
+Running application is simple, default input file is located in src/main/resources and its location is hardcoded in static final string in line 17 of the Program class where the main method is located.
 If you want to change the input file just change the string value to a path of another file.

 For given file expected errors exist in some lines and the output is: